 - I’m not official enough to be a reviewer, those are just my thoughts.
 That’s what a blog is.
 Book Thoughts by Terry or Read It-Loved It Blog or The Phantom Knows Good Books.
 Personal thoughts shared just as you would anywhere else.
 Look closely at many of the book review blogs out there.
 It’s a reader, or 2-3 readers.
 They chose a name, included a bit about why and how they review and sent their posts out into the world for all to benefit from.
 Many also post those reviews to Amazon, Goodreads, Barnes and Noble, etc.

 - People will think I’m saying I’m an authority and I’m just a reader.
-As long as you don’t claim to be speaking for others, include a statement about why you review, are upfront about your conflicts of interests (e.g. your best friend or partner works for a publisher who gives you free books), all you’re doing is preserving your reviews so you and others can always find them.
+As long as you don’t claim to be speaking for others, include a statement about why you review, are upfront about your conflicts of interests (e.g. your best friend or partner works for a publisher who gives you free books, or you got a review copy for free), all you’re doing is preserving your reviews so you and others can always find them.
 Again, you are the only authority on what you think about what you’ve read.

 - I don’t want people to know it’s me.
 I get that — plenty of very good reviewers on Amazon are anonymous.
-Whatever email you’re using in a group list to keep your book life separate from the rest of your life will get you a blog at Blogspot or WordPress (the two I recommend for ease).
-If you use anonymity for malicious reasons you can discuss that later with your own personal deity and/or your mom.
+Whatever email you’re using in a group list to keep your book life separate from the rest of your life will get you a blog at WordPress (which I recommend for ease and it’s free).
+If you use anonymity for malicious or unethical reasons you can discuss that later with your own personal deity and/or your mom.